hpc/charliecloud/doc/best_practices.rst

   4. Your software stored on the host but compiled in the container.

 .. note::
-   Maybe you don't have to install the software at all.
+   Maybe you don’t have to install the software at all.
 Is there already a trustworthy image on Docker Hub you can use as a base?

 Third-party software via package manager